Exerra/axiomrelay/README.md

 if you're a relay developer and are willing to lend some assistance, please contact [Exerra](https://exerra.xyz)

+repo name bound to change to a codeword later

 ## todo

 [AP Relay TODO project](https://github.com/users/Exerra/projects/8)